black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 If you check closely, you'd see the currently playing song is not highlighted in the playlist, so you don't really know which song is playing.
 You can fix this by creating a function to highlight any song that is being played.

 Using an arrow syntax, create a highlightCurrentSong function.
 Inside the function, use querySelectorAll to get the .playlist-song element and assign to a playlistSongElements constant.

+# Step 62
+You need to get the id of the currently playing song.
+For this, you can use userData?.currentSong?.id.

+Use getElementById() to get the id of the currently playing song, then use template literals to prefix it with song-.
+Assign it to the constant songToHighlight.